decodingchris/prompttest/README.md

 ## Features

-- **🔤 Test in Plain English:** Use an AI judge to test your prompts against criteria written in plain English.
+- **🔤 Test in Plain English:** Let an AI judge your prompts using criteria written in English.

-- **🚀 Write Tests Faster:** Define your test cases in simple YAML—no test functions, no boilerplate, just your data.
+- **🚀 Write Tests Faster:** Just list your inputs and criteria in a simple file—no code needed.

-- **🔓 Avoid Vendor Lock-in:** Test your prompts against current and future LLMs through a single, free OpenRouter API key.
+- **🔓 Avoid Vendor Lock-in:** Test against any LLM with a single, free OpenRouter API key.

 ## Quick Start